Differentiable Sparsification for Deep Neural Networks: Related Work

 When a group has only one single parameter, it degenerates to $l_1$-norm regularization.

-Another related group regularization method is exclusive lasso with $l_{1,2}$-norm~\cite{Zhou2010,Yoon2017}.
-Rather than either retaining or removing an entire group altogether, it promotes competition or sparsity within the group.
-The regularization term is written as
+Another related group regularization method is \emph{exclusive lasso} with $l_{1,2}$-norm~\cite{Zhou2010,Yoon2017}.
+This method promotes competition or sparsity within a group, rather than either retaining or removing an entire group altogether.
+The regularization term is expressed as: